 Too many men are afraid to get therapy because they’ve been raised to think less of compassionate work.

 Too many men are loathe to step outside gendered boundaries or express a full range of emotions or care deeply about each other because someone might make fun of them or question their manhood.

 Too many transwomen are being attacked or murdered or raped.

 Too many male-identified folks live disinterested, or angry, or terrified lives in bodies that don’t fit.
 Or they transition and find their emotional needs are erased by the old axiom that boys don’t cry.

 Too many men resort to violence and misogyny.

-Too many men commit suicide.
+Too many men struggle with suicidal thoughts or complete suicide.

 I understand that I’ll be one voice among many, that the conversation is already raging.
 And I understand that my chances of wide publication, even on a popular press, are pretty slim.

 But if my choices are either to earn my credential and use it to contribute something helpful, while perhaps losing my long-term seat at the academic table, OR to spend my 30s playing the game, desperately slotting in student time between high-stress grant applications, and “winning” tenure…